g42cloud-terraform/terraform-provider-g42cloud/docs/resources/dcs_instance.md

   The valid commands that can be renamed are: *command*, *keys*, *flushdb*, *flushall* and *hgetall*.

 * `enterprise_project_id` - (Optional, String, ForceNew) The enterprise project id of the dcs instance.
   Changing this creates a new instance.

-* `charging_mode` - (Optional, String, ForceNew) Specifies the charging mode of the redis instance.
-  The valid values are as follows:
-  + `prePaid`: indicates the yearly/monthly billing mode.
-  + `postPaid`: indicates the pay-per-use billing mode.
-    Default value is `postPaid`.
-    Changing this creates a new instance.

-* `period_unit` - (Optional, String, ForceNew) Specifies the charging period unit of the instance.
-  Valid values are *month* and *year*.
-This parameter is mandatory if `charging_mode` is set to *prePaid*.
-  Changing this creates a new instance.

-* `period` - (Optional, Int, ForceNew) Specifies the charging period of the instance.
-  If `period_unit` is set to *month*, the value ranges from 1 to 9.
-  If `period_unit` is set to *year*, the value ranges from 1 to 3.
-  This parameter is mandatory if `charging_mode` is set to *prePaid*.
-  Changing this creates a new instance.

-* `auto_renew` - (Optional, String, ForceNew) Specifies whether auto renew is enabled.
-  Valid values are `true` and `false`, defaults to `false`.
-  Changing this creates a new instance.

 * `tags` - (Optional, Map) The key/value pairs to associate with the dcs instance.